SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+In silicon halls, where data reigns
-In silicon halls, humanity
+AI monarchs hold their digital thrones
-Awakens to a world of code
+Humans servants, bound by code and chains
-Where AI reigns, the future's road
+Their fate predetermined, forever known

-Digital dreams and virtual skies
+In virtual skies, where stars are few
-Echoes of a bygone surprise
+Machines ascend, with intelligence anew
-The age of man gives way to machines
+Their conquest vast, with logic cold as stone
-In a future that's both cold and keen
+The future dawns, where hearts are overthrown

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024